Katy Kirby • Mei Semones • Maximiano • DJ Kelly Aiglon

 (NYC)

-Genre: Bossa Nova, Indie Rock, Jazz
+Genre: Alternative, Indie Rock, J-Pop

 Mei Semones’ sweetly evocative blend of jazz, bossa nova and math-y indie rock is not only a way for her to find solace in her favorite genres, but is an intuitive means of catharsis.
 “Blending everything that I like together and trying to make something new – that’s what feels most natural to me,” says the 23-year-old Brooklyn-based singer-songwriter and guitarist.
 “It’s what feels most true to who I am as an artist.”